14U - Girls and Boys

 Boys must have the official Berkeley Lacrosse uniform shorts and reversible jersey to be eligible to play.
 The cost is $95 for a reversible jersey, game shorts and a shooter shirt.
 Returning players may use their uniforms from last season or purchase a new jersey and/or shorts.
 Keep in mind that jerseys are worn over pads so your child will likely need one 1-2 sizes larger than their usual size.
 A size chart is available here.

 Girls uniforms: including a jersey and kilt (skort) - $75.
-Returning players may use their uniforms from last season or purchase a new jersey and/or skort.
+To bring our uniforms into compliance with league requirements, all girls' players must purchase a new reversible jersey and skort this year!

 You will purchase jerseys, shorts or skorts during registration.